affiliate disclosure

 After completing my order, the Verpex system flagged it for a routine review before activation.
 I received a support ticket from their team confirming they hadn’t received the invoice payment and asking me to verify it had been processed on my end.

-Once I confirmed, they handled the rest and activated the account promptly.
+Once I confirmed, they handled the rest and promptly activated the account.

 Verpex support ticket showing payment verification message during new account activation.